JosephLD/techdegree-project-4/README.md

     style.css:
         line 75: Added a new background linear gradient to the main-container class

+        line 90: Darkened the color of the header class

         line 106: Added a shadow to the letter class elements to make them stand out a bit more

+        line 127: Added the following to the show class:
-        line 127: Added a shadow to the show class elements to make them appear overlapped
+            Added a shadow to the show class elements to make them appear overlapped Added a linear gradient that goes from a light blue to white color Changed the color of the text from white to rich black

         lines 139-146: added a key class selector in order to make the following changes:
             Set the border radius to 50% to make the keys round